Is The Grocery Store Liable for My Slip and Fall Injury?

 How to Prove the Store was “Negligent”

-Showing that the store either knew or should have known about the dangerous condition is generally the most difficult element to prove.
+Showing that the store knew or should have known about the dangerous condition is generally the most challenging element to prove.
 If surveillance tapes of the area and the incident exist, they may be valuable in showing how much time passed between the time the dangerous condition was created and your injury.

 If no video exists, the testimony of other shoppers or employees may establish the store’s notice of the condition.
 Also, store records may show maintenance, clean-up, and inspection procedures.
 A good attorney will search high and low for facts to support your case.